fortify/FortifySyncFoDToSSC/README.md

 ## Installation and usage

-The utility can be built by running one of the gradlew scripts provided at the root of the source tree.
+The utility can be built by running one of the following commands from the source tree root directory:
+* Linux/bash: `./gradlew build -x test`
+* Linux/bash: `gradlew build -x test`

 You will need to have Java JDK 1.8 (or later?) installed.
-Once built, the binary jar file can be found in the build/libs folder, which you can copy to any location on your system.
+Once built, the binary jar file can be found in the build/libs folder, which you can optionally copy to any location on your system.

 Next step is to configure the utility; following is an example configuration file: